Parquet theory for molecular systems: Formalism and static kernel parquet approximation: Conclusion

 We also explored one-body self-consistency via two schemes.
 In the evPA approach, the diagonal approximation of the self-energy is enforced, and only quasiparticle energies are updated self-consistently.
 In the qsPA scheme, the full self-energy matrix is computed, and both quasiparticle energies and Dyson orbitals are determined self-consistently using a static and Hermitian version of the self-energy.
 Unlike two-body self-consistency, one-body self-consistency has only a modest effect, which does not seem to improve IPs.
 However, preliminary evidence suggests it may be more consequential for two-body excitations, a direction we leave for future work.

 From a computational perspective, the parquet approximation scales formally as $\order{K^6}$, with a larger prefactor than $GW$ due to the simultaneous treatment of multiple correlation channels.
+Unlike $GW$, however, it delivers a broader range of observables, providing access not only to IPs and EAs, but also to neutral (optical) excitations as well as DIPs and DEAs.
 Convergence issues necessitated the use of energy-dependent regularizer instead of the usual imaginary shift, which proved crucial for stabilizing the one- and two-body self-consistency.

 Overall, this study shows that parquet theory offers a promising route to go beyond $GW$ in molecular systems.
 Its balanced treatment of correlation channels makes it particularly appealing for situations where $GW$ is known to struggle, such as strongly correlated regimes or cases where multiple scattering mechanisms compete.
 At the same time, our findings underline the importance of algorithmic advances to reduce computational cost and improve convergence.
 Future work will focus on extending the present implementation beyond the static kernel approximation, exploring the impact of parquet self-consistency on excitation spectra and total energies, investigating the properties (such as positive semi-definiteness) of the parquet self-energy, \cite{Bruneval_2025} and integrating modern low-scaling strategies to broaden applicability.